-If the individual qualifies and decides to participate in this research study, they will complete an online focus group (one visit) over the next year.
+If the individual qualifies and decides to participate in this research study, they will complete one online focus group over the next year.

 The following is a list of some of the study procedures that will happen during the focus group:

-- Provide input on impact inflexibility has had on family, quality of life.
+- Provide input on the impact inflexibility has had on family and quality of life.